 If you love your coffee it is going to be very hard to accept the consequences of your caffeine-fueled beverage, but it has to be pointed out that both tea and coffee are a problem when it comes to teeth staining, thanks to tannin, but still is better to try some kind of tea as skinny tea that is also healthy, and less staining than drink coffee several times a day.

 The biomolecule called tannin is more than capable of creating some nasty discoloration damage to your teeth because of its acidic qualities.
 When you drink a cup of coffee you are likely to be altering the pH balance of your mouth, leaving your mouth more vulnerable if you then consume any acidic foods shortly after consuming your coffee.
+That is why coffee makes me tired also.

 You can’t be expected to give up all of these great tasting foods and beverages, but at least if you are aware of the issues they can cause with staining and making your teeth more vulnerable to damage, you can be more proactive in reducing the impact.